cbk914/text2speech/README.md

 So, in the provided example, two .mp3 files would be generated - one for each time tag and the corresponding text.
 The files will be named in a way that corresponds to the order of the segments and their respective time tags, like `audio_1_00:01:00.mp3` and `audio_2_00:02:30.mp3` .

 These audio files can then be found in the same directory as your `text2speech.py` script.

+# Note on voices

+[Here](https://cloud.google.com/text-to-speech/docs/voices?hl=es-419) you can hear all available voices, in any language

 # Disclaimer